 If the vast over-whelming majority of YOU are going to stand by and do nothing while we’re being slandered, demonized, dehumanized, discriminated against and denied civil liberties: than the vast overwhelming majority of you deserve us to turn our backs on you.
 So remind me…. who’s abandoned whom in this ordeal?

-One of my cohorts, a female Men’s Rights Activist – one of the 18% of women who *actually* cares about men: and one of the founding members of the Honey Badger Radio Show, Hannah Wallen, said it with incredible clarity in her article “You asked for it, ladies.”
+One of my cohorts from the Honey Badger Brigade, a female Men’s Rights Activist – one of the 18% of women who *actually* cares about men: and one of the founding members of the Honey Badger Radio Show, Hannah Wallen, said it with incredible clarity in her article “You asked for it, ladies.”

 “No, this isn’t a post about rape.
 In fact, it’s about the opposite.
 It’s about walking away, maybe running away.
 Specifically, it’s about the right to run–specifically, men‘s right to decline to trust, to eschew focus on relationships, and to refuse to open themselves to women beyond anything but the most superficial levels of interaction.